erroronline1/qualitymanagement/readme.md

 the office documents come with built-in vba-code to handle document version control, ressource overview and export-handling. employees use mainly unchangeable pdf-files or docm-files to fill out during workflow. each document registers and manages itself (kind of).

 ## what the documents do
-style the blueprints according to your desired corporate design whatever you like and however word allows you to. just make sure you don't delete the in-built fields. customize the variables within the vba-code.
+style the blueprints according to your desired corporate design whatever you like and however word allows you to. just make sure you don't delete the document variables. customize the general variables within the locals-vba-code.

 in general this system
-* supports your version control
+* supports your version control or release dates (versioned or record documents)
 * supports you being backed up at any time
 * makes sure you took every aspect into account regarding the norm - modify and add checkpoints to your needs
 * makes sure everyone has access to documents and functions you decide to is supposed to - in case your quality manager calls in sick there is still access to the system (as supposed to a software i saw whose document access was fully dependent on profile login and license number)